BIOS update

 - Reset BIOS settings - Load default/optimized settings

-- Check all connections - Ensure RAM, CPU, power cables are secure
+- Check all connections - Confirm RAM, CPU, and power cables are secure

 Manufacturer resources